Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Panoramic Scanpath Prediction

 \subsubsection{Causal Path Context Modeling}

-Similarly, we model the causal path context $\bm c_t$ by projecting it onto the anchor viewport $\bm x_{T-1}$.
-The computational difference here is that we need to use masked computation to ensure causal modeling.
-Specifically, we first reshape the input from $B\times S\times 2$ to $(B\times S)\times 2$, and use an FC layer to transform the two-dimensional coordinates to a $C$-dimensional feature representation.
+Similarly, we model the causal path context $\bm c_t$ by projecting it onto the anchor viewport $\bm x_{T-1}$, and use masked computation to ensure causal modeling.
+We first reshape the input from $B\times S\times 2$ to $(B\times S)\times 2$, and use an FC layer to transform the two-dimensional coordinates to a $C$-dimensional feature representation.
 We then stack the last two dimensions (\ie, $(B\times S)\times C \rightarrow B\times (S\times C)$), and apply a masked multilayer perceptron, consisting of a front-end masked FC layer, four masked FC residual blocks, and a back-end masked FC layer to compute the causal path features of size $B \times S \times C_c$.
 The masked FC layer is defined as

-where $\otimes$ is the Hadamard product, and $\bm{g} \in \mathbb{R}^{B \times (S \times C_i)}$ and $\bm{h} \in \mathbb{R}^{B \times (S \times C_o)}$ are the input and output features, respectively. $\mathbf{W}, \mathbf{M} \in \mathbb{R}^{(S\times C_o) \times (S\times C_i)}$ are the weight and mask matrices, respectively, in which
+where $\otimes$ is the Hadamard product, and $\bm{g} \in \mathbb{R}^{B \times (S \times C_\mathrm{in})}$ and $\bm{h} \in \mathbb{R}^{B \times (S \times C_\mathrm{out})}$ are the input and output features, respectively. $\mathbf{W}, \mathbf{M} \in \mathbb{R}^{(S\times C_\mathrm{out}) \times (S\times C_\mathrm{in})}$ are the weight and mask matrices, respectively, in which

 for the front-end layer and